Vail Signature Events: 8 Fun Ways to Celebrate Culture in Colorado

 Running June to September, Vail Jazz Festival offers a 12-week program that welcomes jazz performers from around the world.
 Concerts occur in several different locations in Vail, showcasing over 70 performances and 200 musicians.
 Top genres include swing, salsa, blues, Latin, bebop and many more.

 Vail Jazz Party – held over Labor Day weekend – lasts five days and features over 35 hours of live music.
 Visitors can purchase individual passes or a full-access pass and attend all shows.
-Looking for free concerts during the Vail Jazz Festival?
+Looking for free concerts during Vail Jazz Festival?
 Head to Vail Jazz at the Market and Vail Jazz at the Riverwalk.
-Both events have top performers as well as local vendors on-site, perfect for souvenir shopping.
+Both events have top performers as well as local vendors perfect for souvenir shopping.

 Vail Dance Festival